OrangE-3/UnitTestArchitect/README.md

 ### It must be evident by now that this plugin writes so much code for you.
 ### Please note that the test cases will be generated only in kotlin for both java and kotlin files.

-## Open Issues
+## Minor Known Issues
 * Classes with generics are not supported.
 But the task will run and cases will be generated.
-* Some coroutine tests are generated for no reason.
+* Some coroutine tests and tests for var properties in classes are generated for no reason.
+They can be deleted by the developer.
-* Above cases will create compilation error in test files, but these can be addressed by the developer himself.